Data platform intelligence with full-stack context.

 Agents hallucinate without context

-Analytics agents answer confidently but wrong because they don’t know which definition applies or the grain of the data.
+Analytics agents answer confidently and incorrectly.
+They can’t tell which definition applies or the grain of the data.

 Changes break things you can’t see

 A PR updates a model and silently breaks a dashboard three teams rely on.
-You hear about it in Slack, not in your tooling.
+You find out in Slack.

 Metrics live in silos

-Your CRM says one number, your warehouse another, your BI tool a third.
-Definitions aren’t connected, so no one can prove which is right.
+Your CRM says one number, your warehouse says another, your BI tool says a third.
+Nobody can prove which is right.

 Agents that show their work